national-fruites/app-privacy-policy/index.md

 We collect the following types of information when you use our app:

-- **Personal Information**
+### 📌 Personal Information
 - First Name and Last Name
-  - Mobile Number
-  - Email Address
-  - Physical Address (for delivery, billing, or service purposes)
+- **Mobile Number** – for account creation and delivery-related communication
+- **Email Address** – for account communication and updates
+- **Physical Address** – for delivering your orders to the correct location
+- **Profile Photo** – optionally provided by you for personalizing your profile

-- **Device and App Information**
+### 📱 Device and App Information
 - Device type, Android version (for compatibility and optimization)
 - Crash logs and diagnostics (for improving app stability)
-  - Usage data (e.g., which features are used)
+- Usage data (e.g., which features are accessed)

 ---